Skip to main content

 • ALLOW: release result as normal.

-closed (default)Quarantine job on checker error/timeoutProduction, regulated, high-risk tenants
+closed (default)Quarantine the outputProduction, regulated, high-risk tenants

 openAllow result through, count as skippedDevelopment, low-risk tenants